How do I sign up to offer my books on iBooks?

 Do I need an ISBN?

-An ISBN (International Standard Book Number) is not required but is recommended for any book you are offering on iBooks.
-An ISBN uniquely identifies the book and its current edition, and helps you to ensure that you are marketing the right book.
-The ISBN is also required for reporting your book’s sales to the industry reporting agencies and charting organisations.
+An ISBN (International Standard Book Number) is not required but recommended for any book you are offering on iBooks.
+An ISBN (International Standard Book Number) uniquely identifies the book and its current edition, and helps you to ensure that you are marketing the right book.
+In the U.S., you can obtain an ISBN from Bowker.
+Outside the U.S., see the International ISBN Agency.

 The print edition of my book already has an ISBN.
 Can I use it for the version that I’m submitting to iBooks?

-I get an error message that the first or last name I entered does not match the name on file for the Apple ID I entered.
+I get an error message that the first or last name I entered does not match the name on file for the iTunes Store account I entered.
 What do I do?

-Re-enter your Apple ID account information or go to appleid.apple.com and update the name associated with your Apple ID.
+Reenter your iTunes account information or go to the iTunes Store and update the name on file.

 Who should apply for iBooks on behalf of my company?